duneroadrunner/SaferCPlusPlus/index.md

 Note that not all types are safe to share between threads.
 For example, because of its iterators, `mstd::vector<int>` is not safe to share between threads.
 (And neither is `std::vector<int>`.) [`mtnii_vector<int>`](#mtnii_vector) on the other hand is.
 Trying to share the former using access requesters or immutable fixed pointers would result in a compile error.

-### TUserDeclaredAsyncShareableObj
+### TAsyncShareableObj

-As with [passing](#tuserdeclaredasyncpassableobj) objects between threads, when using the library to share an object among threads, the object must be of a type identified as being safe to do so.
+As with [passing](#tasyncpassableobj) objects between threads, when using the library to share an object among threads, the object must be of a type identified as being safe to do so.
 If not, a compiler error will be induced.
 The library knows which of its own types and the standard types are and aren't safely shareable, but can't automatically deduce whether or not a user-defined type is safe to share.
-So in order to share a user-defined type, you need to "declare" that it is safely shareable by wrapping it with the transparent `us::TUserDeclaredAsyncShareableObj<>` template.
+So in order to share a user-defined type, you need to "declare" that it is safely shareable by wrapping it with the transparent `rsv::TAsyncShareableObj<>` template.

 A type that is safe to share should contain no indirect objects (i.e. pointers, references, etc.) that are not known to be safe to share among threads, and should not provide any facilities for obtaining such indirect objects.
 Note that this would disqualify, for example, container types that have a (non-static) `begin()` member function that returns an iterator (which is an indirect/reference object).
 (The library provides containers such as [`nii_array<>`](#nii_array) that are more appropriate for sharing among threads.)